Are you trying to organize your home and looking for the best decluttering books to help you along the way? You’ve come to the right place!

 Shira Gill is a professional home organizer who knows that clutter is a universal stress trigger.
 But she doesn’t believe in strict rules and limitations.

 Shira defines minimalism as having the perfect amount of everything—for you.
-That minimalism should be based on what you value and what your space allows.
+That a minimalist home and lifestyle should be based on what you value and what your space allows.

 In the book, Minimalista, she shares her signature decluttering and organization process that she created through her work.
 Shira also teaches that the most important thing you can do is start.